-While some might say Brooklyn lies in the shadows of Manhattan’s world-class food cuisine, others will tell you e While the new guard begins to hit their stride, the old standards are still a favorite throughout Brooklyn, including the classic pizza joints that made the Big Apple famous.
+While some might say Brooklyn lies in the shadows of Manhattan’s world-class cuisine, others will tell you this borough has emerged as new player in the foodie world.
+While the new guard begins to hit their stride, the old standards are still a favorite throughout Brooklyn, including the classic pizza joints that made the Big Apple famous.

 So next time you visit New York city, consider a full-time stay in Brooklyn where you also find classic museums, plenty of outdoor activities and easily some of the most underrated food options in the United States.

 Neighborhood: Williamsburg, 109 N 3rd Street

 Details: Gotta love a restaurant that consistently blogs, but Egg is much more than words.
 A staple in the neighborhood for years, this breakfast spot has a farm-to-table approach unlike many places.
 Egg has its own farm just outside the city.

 What to eat: Eggs Rothko (it’s like a piece of art); Duck hash; Caramelized grapefruit with mint.